nadyashanarova/t5-experiments/README.md

-# NLP project: How does a Transformer solve a task by Shanarova Nadezhda, SPBU, nadya.shanarova@gmail.com
+# NLP project: How does a Transformer solve a task by Shanarova Nadezhda, SPBU

+**nadya.shanarova@gmail.com
 __Goal:__ discover attention patterns in a trained model __Tasks:__
 - research visualization methods